JGuzak/siiignalize/README.md

 # siiignalize

-Signaler scripts for making statements on Grid
+Signaler scripts for making statements on Grid.